dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 ## Test locally on a new angular project
 https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2

-2. create a new project `ng new my-project`
+1. build the schematics `ng build core-ui`

-1. build the schematics `npm run schematics:build`
+2. set Versions in build `node scripts/library/index.js --set`

-3. set Versions in build `node scripts/library/index.js --set`
+3. create a new project `ng new my-project`

-4. link the Schematics to the project `npm link $PATH_TO_SCHEMATIC_PROJECT` (`npm link ../frontend-libraries/dist/core-ui`)
+4. link to the Schematics in the new project `npm link $PATH_TO_SCHEMATIC_PROJECT` e.g. (`npm link ../frontend-libraries/dist/core-ui`)

-5. run the schematics `schematics @dlr-eoc/core-ui:ng-add` or `ng generate @dlr-eoc/core-ui:ng-add`
+5. run the schematics in the new project `schematics @dlr-eoc/core-ui:ng-add` or `ng generate @dlr-eoc/core-ui:ng-add`

 to unlink use